frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/navigating-the-portal.md

 ---

 ## Topic Page
 The topic page lists all the content as well as their completion status.
-Clicking on any card will navigate to the content Page
+Clicking on any card will navigate to the content Page:

 <img class="screenshot" alt="Portal Course" src="{{docs_base_url}}/assets/img/education/lms/topic.png">